 Center for the Study of Ethics

-Now in its sixth year, the Augustana Center for the Study of Ethics was established to enrich the teaching-learning experiences for Augustana students by providing greater opportunities for them to meet and interact with community leaders and to encourage discussions of issues of ethical significance through campus programs and community outreach.
+The Augustana Center for the Study of Ethics was established to enrich the teaching-learning experiences for Augustana students by providing greater opportunities for them to meet and interact with community leaders and to encourage discussions of issues of ethical significance through campus programs and community outreach.

 The center sponsors a wide variety of programs, among them fireside conversations hosted by Steve and Jane Bahls at the Dahl President’s Home, symposiums, a community lecture series, and an annual student essay contest.